 There are two main categories of photo license: royalty-free and rights-managed.
 Both of them have limitations and exceptions, but there is no one-size-fits-all description one can give.
 Check each photo agency for what restrictions they provide on all their licenses.

-Here are some simple definitions of these licenses, along with some other common licensing terminology you will come across when selling stock photography.
+Here are some simple definitions of these licenses, along with some other common licensing terminology you will come across when you are considering where to sell stock photos.

-This license is very common with microstock agencies that connect small-time photographers with small-time clients.
-The prices are usually very low, making them a popular choice for blogs, magazines with small print runs, indie publishers, and small businesses.
+This license is prevalent with microstock agencies that connect small-time photographers with small-time clients.
+The prices are usually meager, making them a popular choice for blogs, magazines with small print runs, indie publishers, and small businesses.

 This license allows the clients to use images however they want and as many times as they want with only a few exceptions.
 Most clients will want to buy this license since it gives them so much freedom at a low price.

 However, royalty-free images are not exclusive, meaning that multiple clients can purchase and use the image.
-This explains why you will often see the same pictures showing up all over the place, on various articles, blog posts, and ebooks across multiple websites.
+The lack of exclusivity explains why you will often see the same pictures showing up all over the place, on various articles, blog posts, and ebooks across multiple websites.
+Remember these points when you are wondering about how to sell stock photography through royalty free images.

 Rights-managed content is usually more expensive and has more limitations in place.
 Larger commercial clients are more likely to purchase licensing rights that fall into this category, as they will want to have more exclusive use of the images and might want to use them on commercial products and advertising campaigns.